 Game Premise

 Player Druids advance around the board building up their mana reserves.
-Mana can be used to create forests in desolate squares, improve already owned forests or maintain rival players forests.
+Mana can be used to create forests in desolate squares, improve already owned forests or maintain rival players forests, in order to help combat the effects of unsustainable logging, deforestation, climate change and wildlife preservation.

 Objective